christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 AARON KCAT offers a basic Windows menu interface.
 The primary commands generate 'one' or 'multiple' paintings.
-In the latter case, AARON continues to make images until the user selects the 'stop' command (the software can behave like a screensaver in this mode).
+In the latter case, AARON continues to make images until the user selects the 'stop' command (the software behaves like a screensaver in this mode).
 It begins by drawing the outlines of the figures, plants, and surfaces, and then coloring everything in.
 AARON saves up to 16 images on disk, after which it will begin to overwrite the oldest files.
 Each file is in a plain text format that defines the drawing and coloring instructions.
 The user can later load and re-paint these images to the screen.

-AARON KCAT also features a "print" command.

-"any user with access to a color printer who wants physical output can have AARON make some for him."
-"I have no way of knowing how many people have used AARON to make their own prints" (cohen 2002),

-"You agree to print paintings for personal use only and to not sell any printouts of paintings by AARON."
-(LICENSE)
+AARON KCAT also, tantalizingly, features a "print" command.
+This was an important, intentional function of the sofware.
+Cohen wrote that "any user with access to a color printer who wants physical output can have AARON make some" and admitted, "I have no way of knowing how many people have used AARON to make their own prints."
+The license spells out the restrictions: "You agree to print paintings for personal use only and to not sell any printouts of paintings by AARON."[^cohen2002

 TK: the gray background is *not* a decision by AARON, or even encoded in its model of the painting.